brutusin/flea-db/README.md

 -*Documentation under development.
 Not released to maven-central yet*-

-A tiny, embeddable, schema-full, java-based, object database supporting pagination, faceted search, and both object-mapping and generic API's.
+A tiny, embeddable, schema-full, java-based, object database supporting pagination, faceted search, and both strong-typed and generic API's.
 Built on top of Apache Lucene.

 **Example:**
 ```java